 Drive with TSM on and off to test how it is making your control of the vehicle easier and more precise.
 For more information, visit Traxxas.com/tsm.

 Note: TSM must be completely turned off while adjusting steering trim.

 INSTALLING THE RECEIVER ANTENNA

 The receiver antenna and antenna tube must be properly installed before operating your model.
-The antenna tube has been precisely cut to match the length of the antenna wire.
 Follow these steps to install the antenna and antenna tube: